aniasobo/dev-pills/javascript/set.md

 # The `Set` object

-The `Set` object is a collection of values in which you can store _unique_ primitive values or object references.
+The `Set` object is a collection of values in which you can store _unique_ primitive values or _object references_ (not object values).

 Create a new instance with `const mySet = new Set();`